jleahred/jleahred.github.io/apps/puzzle3t/README.md

 ### Plain

-* Click on pieze to move
+* Click on piece to move

 ### Cylindrical

-* In order to move a row, press mouse button and move the piece horizontally to new possition
+* In order to move a row, press mouse button and move the piece horizontally to new position
 * In order to move vertically a piece to the hole, just click on this piece

 ## Toroidal

-* Easy, just move the piece to the new possition with left button pressed
+* Easy, just move the piece to the new position with left button pressed

+## Credits

+Developed by José Luis Esteban, Carolina Esteban Salgado and Marcos Esteban Salgado

 ## Todo

+* Inprove randomize
+* Full screen mode
+* Working on tablets
 * Small preview
 * Add Sam Loyd puzzle
 * Using images from web (url)